-Winemaking Notes: After the harvest in the first days of October, the vinification happens while mixing together all the 3 different grape varieties, Prugnolo Gentile, Canaiolo e Mammolo, since the beginning, otherwise the must could have rejections.
+Winemaking Notes: After the harvest in the first days of October, the vinification happens while mixing together all the 3 different grape varieties, Prugnolo Gentile, Canaiolo e Mammolo, from the beginning, otherwise the must could have rejections.
 They follow a fermentation with a long maceration, for at least 20 days.
 This Nobile is marketed after the second year of aging both in French and Slavonian barrels.

 Tasting Notes: Aromatic nose, with hints of roses, wild herbs, red berries and tobacco.
 Fragrant and elegantly structured wine; the palate offers an aftertaste of red fruits and sweet spices together with a backbone of taut but refined tannins and fresh acidity

 Description: The origin of this winery is extremely ancient, indeed they are trying to follow the wine techniques of the Etrurian.
 The soils are mainly of Pliocene origin.
-The oldest sources would trace the origins around the year 1000 AD.
+The oldest sources would trace the origins to around 1000 AD.
 What is certain is that already in the mid-fourteenth century the Contucci were among the most prominent families in the city of Montepulciano.
-Their cellar is very old with natural thick walls, allowing them to keep the temperature steady.
+Their cellar is very old with naturally thick walls, allowing them to keep the temperature steady.
 The vineyards of this winery are located in one of the best production areas, the altitude varies between 280 and 450 meters.